The National Folk Festival will return to Salisbury, MD August 26-28, 2022.

 The Festival will take place within Downtown Salisbury.
 The borders of the Festival Footprint include: Route 13 – Route 50 – Wicomico River – Carroll Street.
-Please click here to view the Festival Map.
+A festival map will be available later in the summer.

-The National Folk Festival is a FREE event—you can enjoy the performances, the Maryland Traditions Folklife Area & Stage, and the Pohanka Family Area at no cost.
+The National Folk Festival is a FREE event—you can enjoy the performances and demonstrations at no cost.
 Food, drink and merchandise are available for sale.

 Help keep the National Folk Festival a FREE event!
 A group of community volunteers carrying NFF buckets will be circulating the festival asking for your support.
 All donations made through the bucket brigade help directly cover the costs of the festival.
 Suggested donation is $10 per person per day.
 Thank you in advance for your support!

 You can also donate using your mobile phone.
 Simply text ‘FOLKFEST’ to 44-321 to make a donation.
 It’s quick.
 It’s easy.
 And it supports a free festival.

 DO NOT BRING PETS (other than service animals) to the festival.
 We expect very large crowds and your pets will be more comfortable at home.